Airedale Academy: History

 In February 1995, the school suffered its first arson attack, in which a large teaching block was lost.

 In June 2003, arsonists burnt down part of the lower school, causing £1 million of damage.
 The refurbishment after the fire was officially opened in September 2005.

-Arsonists set the school alight again on 17 January 2006.
+Another arson attack occurred on 17 January 2006.
 Around 100 firefighters attended the blaze.
 It destroyed three drama studios and the upper school's main hall.
 A new state of the art Drama department and theatre (Castleford Phoenix Theatre) was officially opened in October 2008.

-In the academic year 2011-12, Airedale Academy took its first cohort of sixth form students in at AS Level.
+In the academic year 2011–12, Airedale Academy took its first cohort of sixth form students in at AS Level.

 In late 2011, Principal, Paul Frazer, left and, Michaela Blackledge took his place.

 In early 2016, Principal, Micheala Blackledge, left and, Elizabeth Fairhurst took her place.

 In 2019, Elizabeth Fairhurst took up the role of CEO of the Trust and Lyndsey Proctor took her place as Principal.

+In 2023, Lyndsey Proctor left her role as Principal and Dan Neal took her place as the Interim Principal.

+In 2024 Cheryl Eastwood was promoted internally to Head of School, on an interim basis.